12 Life Hacks for Easy Weight Loss

 Chronic and ongoing stress can make it difficult to lose weight, particularly related emotional eating and heightened cortisol levels.

 So rather than negatively feeding into or avoiding stress, learn to manage it with positive coping strategies.
-These may include exercising, meditating, deep breathing, calling a friend, taking a warm bath, listening to music, and reading a book.
+These may include:

-A lack of sleep may cause weight gain for a number of reasons, including unregulated hunger hormones and exacerbated emotions.
+A lack of sleep may cause weight gain for a number of reasons, including unregulated hunger hormones and intensified emotions.
 Sleep loss can plummet energy levels, which can compromise physical activity.

 Ensure adequate sleep by staying consistent with bed and wake times and creating a comfortable environment.
-Limit caffeine, large meals, and screen time leading up to bedtime, too.
+Limit caffeine, large meals, and screen time leading up to bedtime as well.